Nomination Facility in Savings Account

 The nominee is a trustee for legal heirs for receiving the money or proceeds of the account after the demise of the account holder/s.
 On the event of account holder's death, the nominee has the right to claim the proceeds of the savings account.
-Nomination enables banks for faster and easier release of funds/ proceeds of that account in the name of the nominee without insisting upon a will or probate, succession certificate or letter of administration.
+It is always suggested to register a Nomination in your Savings Account as the Nomination enables banks for faster and easier release of funds/ proceeds of that account in the name of the nominee without insisting upon a will or probate, succession certificate or letter of administration.

 Nomination facility is not available in case of accounts opened in the name of a minor which is a self operated minor account.
 In case of a joint holding, nomination should be made by all the account holders jointly.
 An NRI can be made a nominee in a resident account.

 As per the prevailing Banking Companies (Nomination) Rules, there can be only one nominee per account.
 However, the nomination can be changed subsequently anytime by the account holder/s by making a declaration to that effect, in the appropriate form.